cyberbotics/webots/docs/guide/object-chairs.md

 ### Chair Field Summary

 - `color`: Define the color of the chair.

-- `textureUrl`: Defines the texture used for the chair.

 - `physics`: Define the physcis of the chair.